KiboSoftware/graphql-client/README.md

   });
 ```

-## Use inside Kibo's ArcJS Framework (API Extensions)
+## Use inside Kibo's API Extensions Framework (ArcJS)

-When using this package inside of Kibo's ArcJS framework, the API config and Auth hooks are no longer required to create a client instance.
+When using this package inside of Kibo's API Extensions Framework (ArcJS), the API config and Auth hooks are no longer required to create a client instance.
 Instead the API config will be handled automatically based on the executing environment context and the Shopper authentication will be re-used based on the executing Arc API action (when available).
 Any API config parameters or auth hooks passed to the CreateApolloClient function will simply be ignored.

 ```jsx
 // Arc.JS Action